 On 21 March 2012, a bomb exploded outside the Indonesian Embassy in Paris causing significant damage within a 50 metre radius.
 No injuries were reported.

 The National Front for the Liberation of Corsica (FLNC) has been conducting a sporadic bombing campaign in Corsica for several years.
-French government buildings have usually been the target of such attacks.
+French government buildings and private residences have usually been the target of such attacks.

 Civil unrest/Political tension